Student posing with a large balance ball

 Integrated Health Sciences Experts

-An expert in radiology and medical imaging.
+An expert in neuroplasticity and post-stroke rehabilitation.

 Recent Integrated Health Sciences Accomplishments